 Seven more tales from the crypt

-Following on from last week’s blog, here are some more stories about memorials in Westminster Abbey.
+Following on from a previous blog, here are some more stories about memorials in Westminster Abbey.
 They are in the south choir aisle and their lives were intertwined and all are connected to the reign of Queen Anne.

 I take a walking tour in London which is about her and whether the eccentricities in the film, the Favourite, had any truth behind them.

 Sir Cloudesley Shovell (1650-1707) – Well known to London Blue Badge guides because of his unforgettable name and artefacts in Greenwich connected to him.
 I like this lounging, relaxed and rather rotund depiction of him.
 Its hard to believe he had a horrible death.

 Sir Cloudesley Shovell was a naval officer whose career began as a 13 year old cabin-boy.
 He rose through the ranks fighting for Charles II, William & Mary and finally to become an admiral a month after Queen Anne’s coronation in Westminster Abbey in 1702.

 Shovell was returning with his fleet from fighting the French at Toulon during the Spanish War of Succession.
 It was night-time and ships had no way of knowing their longitude at sea at the time.
 The ships hit rocks off the Scilly Isles not realising they were so close.

 Five ships carrying 2,000 sailors were lost with all hands.
 As a result the Government offered a £20,000 prize to the person who discovered a way of finding longitude at sea.
 A man called John Harrison was eventually recognised as that person with fantastically accurate timepieces that are on display in the Royal Observatory in Greenwich.